JURIED COMIC EXHIBIT: RESIST!

 Entry Deadline August 1, 2017.

 The theme of the Gmeiner Art & Cultural Center’s second juried comic exhibit is Resist!
 What does your hero resist in their mission to build a better world?
 Gravity?
 Evil?
 Apathy?
 We want to know!
-(Building a better world is the theme of the summer reading program at the Green Free Library this year.)

 Because the Atrium Gallery is dedicated to the exhibition of new work, entries must have been completed since 2014.
 Due to space limitations, each entry should not exceed36″ in any direction.
 Each piece should be prepared for professional exhibition upon acceptance into the exhibit.
 And each piece should have label with the title, size, artist’s name, address, and phone number attached to the back.